HackBulgaria/Programming101-2/week0/3-Python-file-system-problems/README.md

 __Print the chars:__

 ```
-$ python wc.py chars story.txt
+$ python3 wc.py chars story.txt
 1032
 ```

 __Print the words:__

 ```
-$ python wc.py words story.txt
+$ python3 wc.py words story.txt
 166
 ```

 __Print the lines:__

 ```
-$ python wc.py lines story.txt
+$ python3 wc.py lines story.txt
 6
 ```

 ## Problem F7 - Pizza delivery

-Implement a Python program, called ```pizza.py``` that will help us organize the pizza ordering!
+Implement a Python program, called `pizza.py` that will help us organize the pizza ordering!

 We are going to implement a program, that waits for commands from the user and acts on them.
-Some commands may affect other commands and the program loops forever, until ```finish``` command is issued.
+Some commands may affect other commands and the program loops forever, until `finish` command is issued.

 We are going to take input in Python like that: